s-ball/CRBTree/Readme.md

 * destroy a whole tree in a single operation and optionaly release its elements if passed a deleting function

+To allow a simpler usage to build native extensions for other languages, for example a C extension for Python, the library can use a comparison function taking a third argument (a pointer to integer) to signal abnormal conditions like non comparable objects.

 Bulk insertions from an array of elements or from another tree should be added in a future version.